 Information For Year 2 Parents

-Please support your child’s reading by reading with them every night and signing their reading record book.
+Please support your child’s reading by reading with them every night and adding comments to the Read Go app.
 It is also important to check your child’s comprehension by making predictions about the story together and asking them questions about what has happened, including ‘why’ and ‘how’ questions to encourage them to have a deeper understanding of the text.

 A spelling test will take place every Monday.
-The test will take place in the back of their blue spelling book and the new spellings will be stuck in the front.
-This will allow you to see your child’s results and re-cap any old spellings.
+The test will take place in the back of their English book and the new spellings will be available on the website.
+Results will be published in your child's reading record.

 PE will take place every Monday so please make sure your child comes to school wearing their P.E kit on that day (including trainers or plimsolls) A pair of of sports shoes should also be left at school.